decretist/Dissertation/Chapter2/chapter2b.md

 legibus*) that explores the sources of law.
 Other topics covered include ecclesiastical hierarchy and clerical discipline.
 The second part consists of 36 cases.
-A treatise on penance (*tractatus de penitentia*) is inserted in the second part at C.33 q.3.
-The third part of the *Decretum* is a treatise on sacraments (*tractatus de consecratione*).[@winroth_making_2000, 5] Contemporaries like Rufinus and Stephen of Tournai understood the parts to treat respectively of ministries, business, and sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^38]
+A treatise on penance (*tractatus de penitentia*) divided into seven distinctions is inserted in the second part at C.33 q.3.
+The third part of the *Decretum* is a treatise on sacraments (*tractatus de consecratione*) divided into five distinctions.[@winroth_making_2000, 5] Contemporaries like Rufinus and Stephen of Tournai understood the parts to treat respectively of ministries, business, and sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^39]

 * * *